IMPORTANT: COVID-19 update on courses supported through the HWSP

 - Propose to undertake study or upskilling activities that will fill the established, high priority gaps in primary health service provision within their community; and

-- Be willing, if required, to commit to a Return of Service Obligation (RoSO) that does not exceed 12 months; and
+- Be willing, if required, to commit to a Return of Service Obligation (RoSO) for 12 months; and

 - Provide primary care services primarily in the private (non-NSW Government) sector.